Hellbovine

 FILE EXPLORER

-- The pagefile uses a few gigabytes at a minimum, and will grow as needed.
+- The pagefile uses 2.89 gigabytes at a minimum, and will grow as needed.

-- The pagefile uses a few gigabytes at a minimum, and will grow as needed.
+- The pagefile uses 2.89 gigabytes at a minimum, and will grow as needed.

 TEST METHODOLOGY

-This benchmark should be considered a best case scenario, and it is likely that many users will see much higher resource usage, due to a number of other factors.
-I will explain what I did to achieve these numbers and why they may be lower than yours:
+The benchmarks presented here should be considered a best case scenario, and it is likely that many users will see much higher resource usage, due to a number of factors.
+I explain what I did to achieve these numbers below, and why they may be lower than yours.

-- This test computer has 16 GB of memory installed.
+- This test computer has 16 gigabytes of memory installed.
 The memory consumption of Windows will automatically adjust itself and increase in computers with more installed memory, and decrease in those with less.

-- The BIOS settings on this machine are also highly optimized for performance/gaming, and all settings which could add more resource usage to Windows have been disabled, such as Virtualization.
+- The BIOS settings on this machine are highly optimized for performance/gaming, and all settings which could add more resource usage to Windows have been disabled, such as virtualization.

-- The install was done with internet unplugged, which means a local account was created, rather than a Microsoft account which adds extra overhead due to the syncing/online aspect.
-In addition to that, without internet during the installation process, Windows is unable to retrieve updates and apply them to the installation, which would also increase overhead, since updates and new features tend to add more bloat.
+- The install was done with internet unplugged, which means a local account was created, rather than a Microsoft account that adds extra overhead due to the syncing/online aspect.
+In addition to that, without internet during the installation process, Windows is unable to retrieve updates and apply them, which would also increase overhead and disk space used, since updates and new features add more overhead.

-- No drivers were installed, except for the necessary ones that Windows automatically applies during install, such as the basic display driver.
+- No drivers were installed, except for the necessary ones that Windows automatically applies, such as the basic display driver.

-- This test computer has 16 GB of memory installed.
+- This test computer has 16 gigabytes of memory installed.
 The memory consumption of Windows will automatically adjust itself and increase in computers with more installed memory, and decrease in those with less.

-- The BIOS settings on this machine are also highly optimized for performance/gaming, and all settings which could add more resource usage to Windows have been disabled, such as Virtualization.
+- The BIOS settings on this machine are highly optimized for performance/gaming, and all settings which could add more resource usage to Windows have been disabled, such as virtualization.

-- To capture this information I turned off all of the privacy features during Windows Setup, including Cortana, and I waited until I reached the desktop and then I entered rundll32.exe advapi32.dll,ProcessIdleTasks into a command prompt.
-This is a documented Microsoft command that was meant to be used for benchmarking purposes.
-Basically, it forces the computer to work through the entire scheduled tasks list, plus all of the things waiting in the background, and this has a dramatic effect on reducing the amount of processes/threads/handles shown in the Task Manager after it is finished, and the computer is rebooted.
-This command takes about 30 minutes (give or take 15 minutes) to finish, depending on how fast your hardware is.
+- When I reached the desktop I entered "rundll32.exe advapi32.dll,ProcessIdleTasks & pause" into a command prompt.
+This is a command used for benchmarking purposes, and it forces the computer to work through the entire scheduled tasks list, plus the miscellaneous queues in the background, telling them to finish their jobs immediately.
+This dramatically reduces the processes, threads, and handles in the Task Manager, after the command is finished and the computer is rebooted.
+This step takes about 15-30 minutes to complete, depending on how fast your hardware is.

 Attachments